-The field of pharmacogenomics (also called pharmacogenetics) studies how our inherited genes affect the way our bodies process and respond to drugs, which can make these drugs more or less effective and safe.
-A drug may act differently in one person than in another person taking the same drug for the same condition.
-For instance, some people may experience severe side effects from a drug, while others may not, even when given comparable doses of the drug.
+Pharmacogenomics is the study of how our inherited genes affect the way our bodies process and respond to drugs.
+It is also called pharmacogenetics.
+Genetic differences in people mean that a drug can be safe for one person but harmful for another person.
+For instance, some people experience severe side effects from a drug, while others may not, even when given a similar dose.

 Pharmacogenomics offers important benefits:

-Improving patient safety.
-It is estimated that severe drug reactions cause more than 2 million hospitalizations each year.
-Pharmacogenetic testing may help identify patients who are likely to experience dangerous reactions to drugs, enabling doctors to monitor them closely and possibly adjust the dosing of the drug or choose another treatment, thereby improving patient safety and potentially saving lives.
+Improves patient safety.
+It is estimated that severe drug reactions cause more than 120,000 hospitalizations each year.
+Pharmacogenetic testing may help identify patients who are likely to experience dangerous reactions to drugs beforehand.

 Improving health care costs and efficiency.
-The time and resources that doctors and patients spend finding appropriate medications and doses through “trial and error” is likely to decrease as pharmacogenetic tests are developed.
+The time and resources that doctors and patients spend finding appropriate medications and doses through “trial and error” is likely to fall as pharmacogenomic tests are developed.

 Challenges to pharmacogenomics